-Section 17(2)(iiia) Section 17(2)(vi) Section 17(2)(iiia) the value of any specified security allotted or transferred, directly or indirectly, by any person free of cost or at concessional rate, to an individual who is or has been in employment of that person : Provided that in a case where allotment or transfer of specified securities is made in pursuance of an option exercised by an individual, the value of the specified securities shall be taxable in the previous year in which such option is exercised by such individual.
-Explanation.-For the any specified security or sweat equity shares allotted or transferred, directly or indirectly, by the employer, or former employer, free of cost or purposes of this clause,- therefor, includes the (a) "cost" means the securities offered under such amount actually paid for plan or scheme; acquiring specified securities - and where no money has (b) "sweat equity shares" been paid, the cost shall be means equity shares issued taken as nil; by a company to its employees (b) "specified security" or directors at a discount or for consideration other than cash means the securities as for providing know-how or defined in clause (h) of section making available rights in the 2 of the Securities Contracts nature of intellectual property (Regulation) Act, 1956 (42 of rights or value additions, by 1956) and includes whatever name called; employees' stock option and (c) the value of any sweat equity shares; specified security or sweat (c) "sweat equity shares" equity shares shall be the means equity shares issued fair market value of the by a company to its employees or directors at a specified security or sweat equity shares, as the case discount or for consideration may be, on the date on other than cash for providing know-how or making avail- which the option is able rights in the nature of anaraiaad by the recessed intellectual property rights or as reduced by the amount value additions, by whatever actually paid by, or name called; and recovered from the assessee (d) "value" means the in respect of such security difference between the fair market value and the cost for acquiring specified (, , , securities; accordance with the method Securities , as may be prescribed; (e) "option" means a right but not an obligation granted to an employee to apply for the specified security or sweat equity shares at a predetermined price; 1
+- therefor, includes the securities offered under such plan or scheme; - (b) "sweat equity shares" means equity shares issued by a company to its employees or directors at a discount or for consideration other than cash for providing know-how or making available rights in the nature of intellectual property rights or value additions, by whatever name called; - (c) the value of any specified security or sweat equity shares shall be the fair market value of the specified security or sweat equity shares, as the case may be, on the date on which the option is exercised by the assessee as reduced by the amount paid actually bu, recovered from the assessee in respect of such security or shares: - (d) "fair market value" means the value determined in accordance with the method as may be prescribed; - (e) "option" means a right but not an obligation granted to an employee to apply for the specified security or sweat equity shares at a predetermined price;

-18. In the present case, we are concerned with law applicable for AY 2005-06 when provisions of section 17(2)(iiia) or 17(2)(vi) are not applicable.
+- 18. In the present case, we are concerned with law applicable for AY 2005-06 when provisions of section 17(2)(iiia) or 17(2)(vi) are not applicable.
 In this regard reference can be made to the judgment of Hon'ble Apex Court in case of M/s Infosys Technologies reported in 297 ITR 167 (SC).
 In this case issue involved was taxation of ESOP's as Perquisites.
 Since provisions of section 17(2)(iiia) were inserted later revenue invoked provisions of section 17(2)(iii).
 Hon'ble Apex Court rejected the argument raised by revenue seeking valuation of perquisite comparing benefit derived with FMV.
-Apex Court also held that provision of section 17(2)(iiia) are not retrospective and concluded as under:

-19. We therefore fail to appreciate the action of Ld AO in presuming that there is a notional benefit derived by taking into consideration the FMV.
+Apex Court also held that provision of section 17(2)(iiia) are not retrospective and concluded as under: - "16.
+Be that as it may, proceeding on the basis that there was 'benefit', the question is whether every benefit received by the person is taxable as income?
+In our view, it is not so.
+Unless the benefit is made taxable, it cannot be regarded as income.
+During the relevant assessment years, there was no provision in law which made such benefit taxable as income.
+Further, as stated, the benefit was prospective.
+Unless a benefit is in the nature of income or specifically included by the Legislature as part of income, the same is not taxable......" - 19.
+We therefore fail to appreciate the action of Ld AO in presuming that there is a notional benefit derived by taking into consideration the FMV.
 As held above, in section 17(2)(iii) legislature has made "Value of benefit" provided directly linked to the "cost" incurred by the employer in either providing the benefit "free of cost" or "at concessional rate".
 Undisputedly cost of shares of M/s Eltek for M/s SGS is Rs 10/- per share and the shares have been transferred by M/s SGS to the appellant at the same price i.e., Rs 10/- per share, there is therefore no taxable perquisite arising in this case.